 However, manually tracking alumni customers (or Gems as we call them) is time-consuming and prone to human error.
 Our data shows that when B2B companies rely on manually tracking customer job changes, they miss a whopping 85% of these champion-based sales opportunities.

-With UserGems, it’s easy to automate champion tracking by connecting your CRM to our pipeline generation tool.
+With UserGems, it’s easy to automate champion tracking by connecting your CRM to our pipeline generation tool, which can significantly streamline this part of your sales strategy.

 Example of a job change alert within Salesforce